Radar, Gun Laying, Mk. I and Mk. II: Mk. II

 The Mk.
 II system was very similar to the Mk.
-I* with GL/EL, although a number of detail cleanups improved range and accuracy.
-These included a more powerful transmitter, updated receivers, and the reduction in pulse width to allow more accurate measurements.
+I* with GL/EF, although some detail cleanups improved range and accuracy.
+These included a more powerful transmitter, updated receiver electronics, and the reduction in pulse width to allow more accurate measurements.
 A more major difference was the method used to produce the split-traces on the displays.
-Unlike the electronic system used on GL/EL, Mk.
+Unlike the electronic system used on GL/EF, Mk.
 II used a mechanical and motorized system that Bedford considered less advanced.
-The basic idea is to use two antennas that are aimed in slightly different directions, and whose reception patterns overlap in the middle.
+The basic idea was to use two antennas that are aimed in slightly different directions, and whose reception patterns overlap in the middle.
 By comparing the signal strength between the two, the operator could determine if the target was more centred on one of the antennas, and rotate them until both signals were of equal strength.
 This system had been widely used in RAF AI and ASV radars even while Mk.
-I was being developed, but they had not been adopted in order to get Mk.
-I into service.
+I was being developed, but in order to get Mk.
+I into service the system was not included in its design.
 Mk.
 II was, effectively, an effort to adapt these displays to the GL set.

-Unlike the GL/EL display, the Mk.
+Unlike the GL/EF display, the Mk.
 II used a single receiver for each pair of antennas.
 The switch rapidly alternated one or the other signal into the receiver.
 It also sent one of the signals through a short delay line.
 It did not, however, move the Y-axis baseline.
 The result was a single trace along the centre of the display, with two slightly separated blips, one from each antenna.
 By comparing the relative lengths of the two blips, the operator could determine which antenna was more closely aligned with the target, and continue to rotate it until the blips were equal length.